kousun12/fan_transcribe/README.md

 # fan_transcribe
 Fan out audio transcription tasks via [OpenAI Whisper](https://github.com/openai/whisper) and [Modal Labs](https://modal.com/docs/guide).

 OpenAI Whisper is a tool for running audio transcriptions, but it's not especially fast to run on a local machine.
-This project is a wrapper around Whisper that allows you to fan out transcription tasks to a cluster of machines provisioned by Modal.
+This project is a command line wrapper around Whisper that allows you to fan out transcription tasks to a cluster of machines provisioned by Modal.

 The key ideas here are that you can first use `ffmpeg` to break up an audio file by gaps of silence, then you can transcribe each of those audio chunks in parallel on a managed set of containers.